zoppatorsk/isbn-search-updated/README.md

 ## Update infromation

-Changed the libgen url to one that is working.
+* Changed the libgen url to one that is working.
-Updated manifest to v3.
+* Changed the manifest to v3.
-Changed code to use const and let instead of var.
+* Changed code to use const and let instead of var.
-Changed so the links created are opened in a new tab when clicked.
+* Changed so the links created are opened in a new tab when clicked.